5 Ways to Drive Customer Engagement in the Telecom Industry

 The customer journey outlined above may seem too futuristic for some telcos.
 But similar operational schemes have helped new players successfully penetrate the market as early as January 2012.
 That’s when Free Mobile, a French telecom company, entered the local market with its web-first triple play commercial model.
 The company committed to 100% online sales since day one, offering highly competitive subscription deals – unlimited voice calls, texts, data, and no roaming charges for €19.99 before tax.
-In less than four years, Free Mobile amassed and generated for its parent company the Iliad.
+In less than four years, Free Mobile amassed 11 million subscribers and generated 40% of revenue for its parent company the Iliad.

-A from Bain also determined that telcos, practicing a simple and digital approach to their products and processes, outperform their peers in terms of customer loyalty and financial growth.
+A 2019 study from Bain also determined that telcos, practicing a simple and digital approach to their products and processes, outperform their peers in terms of customer loyalty and financial growth.

 While your company may not be ready (yet) for a complete digital overhaul, you should at least consider introducing some telecommunication apps, tackling specific customer and business processes: